retired54/Ecommerce-bot/README.md

 # Ecommerce-bot
-1 . presentation :
+**A** : presentation :

-This is Exemple in telegram  , Smart   e-commerce bot  that  makes shopping easier and faster .
+-  This is Exemple in telegram  , Smart   e-commerce bot  that  makes shopping easier and faster .

-2 .
-Features :
+**B** : Features :

 1 / Password + captcha protection before accessing the store If you are requesting a password and verification because you want something special with it or you just want this feature, the password and verification feature, this is it. the best exemple .